-The EIS provides information on the assessment of economic, environmental and social impacts of the project.
-It helps the community, government agencies and the approval authority make informed submissions or decisions on the project.
+The EIS provides information on the economic, environmental, and social impacts of the project.
+It helps the community; government agencies and the approval authority make informed submissions or decisions on the project.

 Preparing the EIS

-- engage with the community and government agencies (consistent with the Undertaking Engagement Guidelines for State Significant projects)
+- engaging with the community and government agencies in a manner which is consistent with the Undertaking Engagement Guidelines for State Significant Projects

-- assesses the impacts of the project to address the SEARs and any relevant government legislation, plans, policies and guidelines
+- undertaking detailed studies to assess the impacts of the project in accordance with the SEARs and any relevant Government legislation, policies and guidelines

-- refine the design of the project to avoid, minimise or offset impacts
+- refining the design of the project to avoid or minimise impacts

 What happens after the EIS has been completed?

-The completed EIS needs to be submitted via the department’s planning portal.
+The completed EIS needs to be submitted via the NSW planning portal.